 HHS and NASA courses are automatically tracked in the Training website.

-Self-Entered Training Record can be added to the Training Site: To record training, log into the training site.
+Self-Entered Training Records can be added to the training site: To record training, log into the training site.
 On the menu page, select the option for Add a Role-Based Training Record.
 This will authenticate you through NIH Login and take you to the screen for entering your information.
 Please note the feature for uploading a training certificate.
 The IG Auditors require some form of formal proof that you took a course.
 In addition, other options are listed below.

 - If NO Training Certificate is Available: The following are examples of PROOF OF TRAINING that are acceptable to the IG Auditors.

 - Please ENSURE that the documentation you upload DOES NOT include any Personally Identifiable Information (e.g., Social Security Number, if included, has been blacked out).